Glynde

-Glynde is a village and civil parish in the Lewes District of East Sussex, United Kingdom.
-It is located two miles (5 km) east of Lewes.
+Glynde is a village and civil parish in the Lewes District of East Sussex, England.
+It is located two miles (5 km) east of the town of Lewes.
+At the 2021 census the parish had a population of 194.
+The parts of Glynde village around Glynde railway station fall within the neighbouring parish of Beddingham; the two parishes have shared a grouped parish council since 1972.

+Glyndebourne is a large house at the northern end of the parish, known for its opera festival.

 Estate

 The estate at Glynde has belonged to four interlinked families: the Waleys ("from Wales"), Morleys, Trevors, and Brands.
 The Trevors were originally from north Wales, and descended from Tudor Trevor, a chieftain who in 915 married the daughter of Hywel the Good of Gwynedd and all Wales.

-The Glynde manor was not named in the Domesday Book, but it is probably the unnamed peculier of the Archbishop of Canterbury held by one Godfrey of Malling, who also held the manor of South Malling.
+The Glynde manor was not named in the Domesday Book, but it is probably the unnamed peculiar of the Archbishop of Canterbury held by one Godfrey of Malling, who also held the manor of South Malling.
 By the late 12th century, Richard Waleys held four knight fees of the Archbishop, including Glynde.

 The Waleys added further estates near Mayfield (Hawkesden and Bainden), which in the 16th century became the centre of the Wealden ironmaking industry and a major source of wealth.
 William Morley (1531–97) added the manors of Combe and Beddingham, on the other side of Glynde Reach.
 Harbert Morley (1616–67) added the manor of Preston Beckhelwyn.
 These remain part of the Glynde Estate.

 Glynde Place

 Glynde Place (1569) was erected by William Morley (1531–1597).
 The house was built of Sussex flint and stone from Caen.
 It was square, with an inner courtyard.

 The house was considerably altered by Richard Trevor (1707–1771), Bishop of Durham, who turned it back to front, so that the house looked east.
 He added an imposing coach house and stable block to the south.
-On the walls of knapped flint he erected two wyverns, the heraldic dragons of the Trevors.
+On the walls of knapped flint he erected two wyverns sculpted by John Cheere, the heraldic dragons of the Trevors.
 In addition, he created a new front hall, embellished the gallery panelling, installed a marble fireplace, and added a set of bronzes.

+Glyndebourne, at the northern end of the parish, was formerly part of the Glynde Place estate, but passed into separate ownership in the late 16th century.
+An opera festival has been held there since 1934.